United for Change: Deliberative Coalition Formation to Change the Status Quo: Introduction

 \section{Introduction}

+Social choice theory has provided us with a wealth of tools to design voting methods for democratic decision-making~\citep[see, e.g.,][]{comsoc-book}.
+However, besides voting, another important dimension of collective decision-making involves determining what should be put to vote in the first place.
+This aspect of democratic choice is referred to as the `right of initiative' in a parliamentary context, and has received considerably less attention in the computational social choice literature.

-Democratic decision-making requires equality in voting on alternatives, and social choice theory provides us with a plethora of useful tools for preference aggregation~\cite{comsoc-book}.
-However, another important dimension, which has received considerably less attention in the literature, is equality in deciding on which alternatives to vote upon.
-In practice, agents engaging in group decisions do not just vote on an externally determined set of choices: rather, they make proposals, deliberate over them, and join coalitions to push their proposals through.
-Understanding these processes is critical for interactive democracy applications~\cite{brill18interactive}, which provide support for online voting and deliberation to self-governing communities of users that need to make democratic decisions; an eminent example is the LiquidFeedback platform \cite{liquid_feedback}.
+Indeed, in practice, agents engaging in group decisions do not just vote on an externally determined set of choices: rather, they make proposals, deliberate over them, and join coalitions to push their proposals through.
+Understanding deliberative processes is essential in order to provide a more comprehensive picture of democratic decision-making.
+This is important in the context of established democratic institutions, such as parliaments, but is especially critical for digital democracy applications~\citep{brill18interactive} that provide support for democratic decision-making in more informal, less structured communities.
+Notable examples of this kind are the LiquidFeedback\footnote{\url{https://liquidfeedback.org}} \citep{liquid_feedback} and the Polis\footnote{\url{https://pol.is/home}} platforms.